Sharma-Amol/Root_Directory/README.md

   * Technical Analysis in Finance
   * Advanced Financial Modeling

-My career objective is to utilize my diverse skill set, combining my engineering background with my finance education, to transition into a financial analyst role.
-I am eager to tackle complex problems and contribute to innovative solutions within a data-driven organization.
+My career objective is to leverage my diverse skill set—combining my engineering background with my finance education—to transition into a financial analyst role.
+I’m eager to tackle complex problems and contribute to innovative solutions within data-driven organizations.

-I am flexible in my career path and open to opportunities on both the buy-side and sell-side, including internships that will allow me to gain practical experience in the finance sector.
+I remain flexible in my career path, open to opportunities on both the buy-side and sell-side.
+Internships that allow me to gain practical experience in the finance sector are also of interest.

 My CV in [pdf](https://github.com/Sharma-Amol/Degrees_and_Certificates/blob/main/Master%20Resume%20Amol%20Sharma.pdf).